• Skip to primary navigation

 Ingredients for cherry almond cake on a white table.

-• Gluten Free 1-to-1 Flour - I use Bob's Red Mill 1-to-1 Flour Blend in all of my recipes.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 Flour Blend in all of my cake recipes.
 You can use the flour blend of your choice just make sure it has xanthan gum.
 Different flour blends may produce different results.
 For the best outcome, weigh your flour.

 • Eggs - The eggs provide structure for the cake.
 I haven't tried egg replacements with this recipe.
 If you do, let me know how it works in the comments.